 Campus events and meetings should be done virtually whenever possible

-Any in-person gatherings will be considered on a case-by-case basis, and only with extensive public health safety parameters in place.
-Any in-person gatherings involving nonessential campus visitors, volunteers or activities involving external groups or organizations will be limited.
+Any in-person events are considered on a case-by-case basis, and only with extensive public health safety parameters in place.
+In-person gatherings involving nonessential campus visitors, volunteers or activities involving external groups or organizations are limited.
+See UTSA's event guidelines >>

-Campus dining venues will be open
+Campus dining venues are open

-Student Union and Campus Rec will be open
+Student Union and Campus Rec are open

-The ’Runner shuttle will be unavailable
+The ’Runner shuttle is unavailable

 Students can park on campus without a permit